Ekhart86/selenide-cucumber-allure/README.md

 Generate allure report: mvn allure:serve

 ------------------------------------------------------------------------------------------------------------

-The project uses Spring Context to interact with application pages

 Java 8 and Maven 3.6+ must be installed on your computer before running tests.